 I personally think I took my best travel photos in Como.
 I visited in April when hundreds upon hundreds of flowers bloomed in front of every villa.
 Oh, and the views of majestic mountains glistening over the lake melted my heart.
 Lake Como made me want to be a travel photographer.

-All in all, I’d highly recommend visiting if your trip to Italy brings you to the northern part of the country.
+All in all, I’d highly agree with visiting Lake Como if your trip to Italy brings you to the northern part of the country.

 So, if you’re asking yourself, “is Lake Como worth visiting?,” first consider all the things to love about taking an Italian Lakes vacation.